atuttle/blog-archive-/_posts/2016-07-07-trump-is-an-idiot-but-you-arent.md

 categories: 'adam'
 cover: 'assets/images/covers/trump.jpg'
 title: "I Think Donald Trump Is an Idiot, but That Doesn't Mean I Think You Are"
-summary: "The West Wing teaches Adam a lesson about humanity in the face of devisive issues."
+summary: "The West Wing teaches Adam a lesson about humanity in the face of divisive issues."
 date: 2016-07-07 12:15:00
 tags: Philosophy Politics
 subclass: 'post'